ExpYTubuntu/Iptables-Proxy/README.md

-Here's the updated README with your requested changes:

----

 # Iptables‑Proxy

 Simple script to forward ports via DNAT/SNAT on Ubuntu.

-If anyone has any improvements I could make to the proxy to run better, please let me know through Discord.
+If anyone has any improvements I could make to the proxy to run better, please let me (Exp) know through Discord.

 ## Usage